The smallest singular value of a shifted $d$-regular random square matrix: Bounds for essentially non-constant vectors and completing the proof of the main theorem

 Thus, $\Cl$ is the set of matrices $\widetilde M$ delivering a ``small'' minimal singular value of $\widetilde M+\WW$, compared to other matrices in $C_H$.
 Denote $\Event_{\ref{l:bad rows}}:=\Event_{\ref{l:bad rows}}^{1,2}$ and define

-Roughly speaking, the set $\HH_1$ is the collection of all $(n-2)\times n$ minors such that a vast majority of the corresponding shifted matrices have ``large'' smallest singular value.
-The set $\HH_2$ is the set of all minors not in $\HH_1$ such that the corresponding shifted matrices have ``bad'' characteristics in regard to their ``almost null'' vectors as well as the vectors delivering the smallest singular value.
-Finally, $\HH_3$ is all the remaining minors.
+Roughly speaking, the set $\HH_1$ is the collection of all $(n-2)\times n$ submatrix such that a vast majority of the corresponding shifted matrices have ``large'' smallest singular value.
+The set $\HH_2$ is the set of all submatrices not in $\HH_1$ such that the corresponding shifted matrices have ``bad'' characteristics in regard to their ``almost null'' vectors as well as the vectors delivering the smallest singular value.
+Finally, $\HH_3$ is all the remaining submatrices.
 It is the third category which is the most interesting for us and which will require Littlewood--Offord type anti-concentration arguments.

 Consider the partition

 We will analyze separately each of the sets $\bigcup_{H\in\HH_i}C_H$, $i\leq 3$.
 First we show that for $i=1,2$ the respective unions have a small cardinality.

 By the definition of $\Event_{\ref{th-ssv}}$, for every $H\in\HH_1$ there exists a matrix $M\in\Cl$ with $s_{n}(M+\WW)>\kappa$.
 Hence, by the definition of $\Cl$,